23 Books Recommended by 2017 GSIH Fellows

 May 4, 2017 |

-The Global Social Impact House program is right around the corner; for this year, 24 fellows with diverse backgrounds, careers and ventures are coming from eleven countries including Peru, Burma and Kenya!
+The accounting bookkeeping is right around the corner; for this year, 24 fellows with diverse backgrounds, careers and ventures are coming from eleven countries including Peru, Burma and Kenya!
 Our exceptional fellows recommended thirteen books to the community.
 Along with various environments they are coming from, their book-tastes also varied with a huge spectrum of topics, ranging from organization management skills to historic fiction.
-Why don’t you take a look at the invaluable list of books?
+If you are interested in our suggestions check here for a code to access the invaluable list of books.

 The Five Dysfunctions of a Team is a business book by consultant and speaker Patrick Lencioni first published in 2002.
 It explores the fundamental causes of organizational politics and team failure.
 By outlining the root causes of politics and dysfunction on the teams where you work, and the keys to overcoming them, Lencioni weaves his lessons around the fictional story of a troubled Silicon Valley firm and its unexpected choice for a new CEO.
 Showing exactly how existing personnel failed to function as a unit, and precisely how the new boss worked to reestablish that essential conduct, the book’s first part illustrates the ways that teamwork can elude even the most dedicated individuals–and be restored by an insightful leader.
 A second part offers details on Lencioni’s “five dysfunctions” (absence of trust, fear of conflict, lack of commitment, avoidance of accountability, and inattention to results), along with a questionnaire for readers to use in evaluating their own teams and specifics to help them understand and overcome these common shortcomings.
 This book has been selected as American best-seller from New York Times, Business Week, Wall Street Journal and USA Today.
 Click Here for the Amazon Link

 The Way of the Essentialist involves doing less, but better, so you can make the highest possible contribution.